About hives or urticaria

 Some children might get swelling in the areas where they have hives, especially on the eyelids, lips and tongue.

 Hives are very itchy and can cause a burning sensation.
-Your child might also feel itchy in areas that aren’t red.
+Your child might also feel itchy in areas with no spots.

 Hives can take hours or days to develop.
 They don’t always come up immediately after your child is exposed to a trigger like an allergen.
 They usually last 2-24 hours.
 Sometimes they keep coming back for up to 6 weeks.